10 Best Web Analytics Tools in 2026 (Tested and Compared)

 • For product analytics and SaaS: PostHog or Mixpanel.
 Both are built for tracking user behavior at the feature level, with funnels, retention, and experimentation tools.

 • For privacy + depth in one platform: Swetrix.
 It combines traffic analytics, performance monitoring, A/B testing, and revenue tracking without compromising on privacy.
-The strongest all-around option for web developers in 2026.
+The strongest all-around option for web developers today.

 • For full data ownership (self-hosted): Matomo for enterprise-grade features, Umami for lightweight simplicity.
 Both are open-source web analytics platforms that run on your own infrastructure.